htastan/TRmaps/README.md

 # TRmaps <a href='https://github.com/htastan/TRmaps'><img src='man/img/hex1.png' align="right"  width="200"/></a>

-The purpose of this package is to provide data sets to draw maps of Turkey at four levels: - NUTS-Level 1: Broad geographical regions (there are 12) - NUTS-Level 2: Geographical sub-regions (there are 26) - NUTS-Level 3: Provinces (there are 81 as of 2021, these are also the largest administrative units) - District level: there are 973 districts as of 2021
+The purpose of this package is to provide geo-spatial data sets that are needed to draw regional maps of Turkey at four levels:

+-   NUTS-Level 1: Broad geographical regions (there are 12)

+-   NUTS-Level 2: Geographical sub-regions (there are 26)

+-   NUTS-Level 3: Provinces (there are 81 as of 2021, these are also the largest administrative units)

+-   District level: there are 973 districts as of 2021

 ## Installation